 A dark bar, late-night music festival, breaking creative ruts, Night Wawalk thelk fundraiser, midnight madness sale, or perfecting your portfolio—there are a million opportunities to make an impact with glow in the dark buttons.
 And since making a button is all about getting your message seen, what could be better than a design that does double duty: visibility for day and night?!

-If you’re considering glow for your next project, we’ve got you covered with our top tips for making the most of glow in the dark pins, magnets, mirrors, and bottle openers.
+If you're considering glow for your next project, we've got you covered with our top tips for making the most of glow in the dark buttons, magnets, mirrors, bottle openers.
 Read on for all you need to know to glow!

 1. Think White

 The biggest thing to keep in mind when creating Glow in the Dark Buttons & Pins is that it's the white areas of the design that will glow.
 We print your design on a clear sheet, just like our metallic finish.
 So if your design is overall pretty dark or doesn't include any white at all, glow is probably not the right finish for you.

 Also consider what it is that you want to have glowing.
 For a glow background, have a fill color that's white.
 For glowing text or other details—make sure that those are the white areas of the design.